kritisurii/BDDA_Mid_Term_Project/README.md

 # DATASET-2 LOAN DEFAULT PREDICTION
 This dataset represents graduates and non-graduates and is going to predict who is going to default on the loan on the basis of various parameters.

+In both of the projects we practiced:

+Data Exploration & Visualization
+Feature Engineering
+Data Structuring
+Pipelining
+Cross Validation
+Hypermetric Tuning